pieces-app/example-typescript/README.md

 > Check out `localhost:1000/assets` while Pieces OS is running to see the empty object that is there.

 #### **Creating your First Asset**
 While creating an asset, there are some required parameters that you will need to be sure to include the proper **format** data.

-> **Explaining Format**
->
-> For each `Asset` object, each required parameter must be included, and the Asset must be seeded before it is sent to be created.
+For each `Asset` object, each required parameter must be included, and the Asset must be seeded before it is sent to be created.

 #### SeededAsset
 This seed data will become the asset.
 You can use this structure to provide data to Pieces OS, and will include fewer parameters than what you will get back in your response.
 Lets get started with the seeded asset formatting before we pass this over to `/Assets`.